Skip to main content

 Let us start with a simple example to explain the concepts behind a service definition.
 In this example, someone has written a customer lookup service and exposed that service as a Spring bean (e.g., a custom configuration with @Configuration that exposes this bean was added to the classpath).
 The actual way of how this is done is not important for the service registry.
 It could be that service is doing a database lookup to fulfill its purpose, or maybe it is using a message queue to send a message to a remote microservice.
 The point is: for the user of the service in a model, this is not important.
 What matters is how data can be passed into this service and what type of data is getting returned.

-In Flowable Design, go to Work section and then select Service on the left-hand side.
-Press Create at the top and fill in the name and key.
+In Flowable Design, go in an app and press Create, select Service for the model type and fill in the name and key.

 note